GuideNepalBike LoanTwo WheelerEMIPulsarVehicle LoanBagmati

 Cost at end of loan3,58,740

 The "Rs 3 lakh bike" is now a Rs 3.59 lakh outflow by month 36.
-We still have not added the next two years of road tax and insurance.
+The next two years of road tax and insurance still have not been counted.

 Three years of ownership: the silent additions

-Riding the bike for 3 years (matching the loan tenure) layers on:
+Three years of riding (matching the loan tenure) layers on:

 • Annual third-party insurance renewal: NPR 1,700 × 3 = Rs 5,100.